Joshua Ely House

-The Joshua Ely House is an historic American home that is located in New Hope, Bucks County, Pennsylvania.
+The Joshua Ely House is an historic home that is located in New Hope, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 The house consists of two sections; one built during the late-18th century and the second in the mid-19th century.
 Both sections are 2 1/2 stories tall and constructed of fieldstone.
 It was occupied by a restaurant, La Bonne Auberge, from 1972 to 2009.

-It was added to the National Register of Historic Places in 1985.